AdobeDocs/experience-manager-screens.en/help/user-guide/screens-notifications-service.md

    **Schedule Frequency** &ndash; Specify a time (for example, 5:00 P.M. or 17:00) or frequency in hours (for example, 1) at which this monitor should send emails.

-   **Ping Time out** &ndash; This specifies the interval in minutes after which a device should be considered not reachable.
+   **Ping Time out** &ndash; This field specifies the interval in minutes after which a device should be considered not reachable.

    **SMTP Server** &ndash; Specifies the SMTP Server that is used for sending emails.